SeptemberHX/dde-top-panel/readme.md

 BorderlessMaximizedWindows=true
 ```
 4. If you want to use plugins on top panel, just copy the plugin files to `~/.local/lib/dde-top-panel/plugins`.
 For example, if you want to get tray icons on top panel, just `cp /usr/lib/dde-dock/plugins/libtray.so ~/.local/lib/dde-top-panel/plugins`
+5. If you want to enable the global menu, please install (dde-globalmenu-service)[https://github.com/SeptemberHX/dde-globalmenu-service.git]

 ## For tray icons of wine applications